Dolphiq/craft-plugin-redirect/README.md

-# Redirect plugin for Craft CMS 3.x
+# Craft CMS 3.x Redirect Manager

 Craft plugin that provides an easy way to enter and maintain 301 and 302 redirects.
 The plugin provides a clear user interface for admin and non-admin users.